PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 argument/order contract.
 Prove direct builder arguments and instrumented order before changing the lowerer delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit QLinear mean/concat recovery orchestration: completed state

+The characterized sequence now delegates to `passes/qlinear_recovery_orchestration.py`.
+A frozen `QLinearRecoveryContext` contains only the shared ModelIR.
+The phase module imports all five existing owners directly and does not import or capture the central lowerer.

+`QLINEAR_MEAN_CONCAT_PASS_IDS` declares the exact five-step order.
+Immutable `RecoveryInvocation` values pass the same single ModelIR positional argument with no keyword arguments, and the shared executor validates the complete ID sequence before executing any callback.
+Existing pass return values remain ignored exactly as before.

+The historical lowerer helper and both zero-argument outer calls remain in place.
+Its body shrinks from six to two lines and captures only the explicit context.
+The two neighboring boundaries are unchanged.
+Architecture tests account for moved direct calls through ordered stable-ID multiplicity while retaining each module owner and compatibility-wrapper contract.

+Focused tests prove all five IDs and argument contracts, context construction, wrapper wiring, both outer boundaries and invocation counts, instrumented execution order, and lowerer-import isolation.
+Sequential validation completed as follows:

+- focused qlinear orchestration: `7 passed in 0.60s`;
+- focused orchestration plus ordered architecture: `255 passed in 18.05s`;
+- five owner-focused suites plus orchestration and architecture:
+  `394 passed in 17.69s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.81s` (`32` plus `11`);
+- targeted Ruff, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the adjacent `_run_layout_attention_quantized_recovery_suffix` before changing production code.
+It combines direct owners, already-extracted phase runners, lowerer-local clusters, layout/diagnostic routing, and the `include_duplicate_transpose` option, so freeze its exact flattened order, arguments, repetition, and conditional boundary first.
+Keep verification sequential and minimal, commit and push coherent checkpoints, and do not create a pull request.